furjac/FG_Torrents/README.md

 ## Updates

 Please note that releasing updates for this software involves extensive testing and may take a considerable amount of time.
 If you require immediate updates or have specific feature requests, feel free to reach out to me on [Discord](https://discord.gg/YN9RKxewsq).

+if supported this repo correctly i will add updates weekly once i will add more servers for more efficiency

 Contact me on [Discord](https://discord.gg/YN9RKxewsq) for more information regarding purchasing the source code and for any other inquiries or assistance you may need.